 % of customer sample that is interested in obtaining the product/service (attitude)

-% of customer sample that has taken action towards obtaining product/service (behavior)
+% of customer sample that has taken action towards obtaining product/service (behavior a)

+% of customers that have obtained products/services (behavior b)

+Notes:

+Should this be sample of IOU Customers; just program participants; or participant and non-participant sample?

+What’s scale---by PA territory, IOU territory, and/or statewide

+Is obtain and product/service right terms?

+WG was leaning toward making sure the data collection allowed for fidelity at the PA level, and probably collecting information for both program participants and non-participants

 Key Associated Metric for Sub-objective #2

-Build, enable, and maintain supply chains to increase the capability and desire of market actors to supply energy efficient projects, products, and/or services and to increase the ability, capability, and desire of market actors to perform/ensure quality installation that optimizes energy efficiency savings.
+Supply: Build, enable, and maintain supply chains to increase the capability and desire of market actors to supply energy efficient projects, products, and/or services and to increase the ability, capability, and desire of market actors to perform/ensure quality installation that optimizes energy efficiency savings.
 [Activity e.g., training contractors]

 Total Market – AKAB Survey to California Market Actors